joelucejob/Jupyter-Notebooks/README.md

-# Jupyter-Notebooks
+# Machine-Learning-Notebooks
-Collection of Jupyter Notebooks I've worked on
+Collection of Jupyter Notebooks I've done to learn more about machine learning.